Meet the Counseling Staff

 It takes strength to admit we are having difficulty managing problems.
 You are not alone, I am here to empower you to find that strength you need.
 It takes strength and courage that we can build together to reach our goals.
 It takes one step towards our goals to make that change.
 Let’s take that step together.

-David Wood, LCMHC, LCAS
+David Wood, LCMHC, LCAS (Virtual Only)

 I have received extensive training in EMDR, Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Sand Therapy, and Acceptance and Commitment Therapy (ACT).
 I have experience working in medically assisted treatment programs and mental health clinics.
 It is a top priority of mine to provide a safe environment for continued healing.
 I enjoy working with ages 12 and up, families, couples and individuals who may be struggling with a variety of mental health and substance use disorders.
 I have many life experiences to draw from as I started my vocational career in the U.S. military (Air Force), eventually working in law enforcement and training law enforcement personnel.
 With this past experience it is also a passion of mine to work with first responders.